apache/doris-website/versioned_docs/version-2.1/install/cluster-deployment/k8s-deploy/install-quickstart.md

    doriscluster-sample   available   available
    ```

-## Step 4: Connect and access the Doris cluster
+## Step 3: Access the Doris cluster

 The Doris cluster is quickly deployed in the test environment.
 You can enter the container FE and use the MySQL Client to connect to Doris for test operations.
 For other access methods, refer to [Accessing Doris Cluster](./install-config-cluster.md#access-configuration) for configuration.
 1. Get the FE container name: